-^cAll individual psychosocial factors and urban-form characteristics were standardized for ease of interpretation (mean = 0, SD = 1).

-P < 0.050, P < 0.010, P < 0.001.

-interactions were found between attitude and the other urban-form characteristics (attitude-accessibility: OR = 0.84, 95% CI = 0.69-1.02; attitude-safety: OR = 0.83, 95% CI = 0.69-1.00; attitude-pleasurability: OR = 0.85, 95% CI = 0.70-1.02).
-Although not reaching statistical significance, these interactions were in the same direction: the association between the urban-form characteristic and sufficient leisuretime walking became more positive when attitude toward physical activity was less positive.
-With regard to any leisure-time walking, no significant interactions between urban-form characteristics and psychosocial factors or between the hierarchy score and psychosocial factors were found.
-Detailed results from the multilevel regression models that included the interaction terms can be found in Tables S3A and S3B, Supplemental Digital Content 3, http://links.lww.com/MSS/A348.
+Paragraph #19:Two interactions of urban form characteristics with individual psychosocial factors were observed for sufficient leisure-time walking.
+The association between accessibility and sufficient leisure-time walking was more positive in those who perceived more encouraging social influence towards PA (OR 1.20, 95%CI 1.00-1.43; figure 2).
+The association between comfort and sufficient leisure-time walking was more positive for those with a less positive attitude towards physical activity (OR 0.81, 95%CI 0.66-0.99; figure 3).
+Additionally, borderline significant (p<.10) interactions were found between attitude and the other urban form characteristics (attitude\accessibility: OR 0.84, 95%CI 0.69-1.02, attitude\safety: OR 0.83, 95%CI 0.69-1.00, attitude\pleasurability: OR 0.85, 95%CI 0.70-1.02).
+Although not reaching statistical significance, these interactions were in the same direction: the association between the urban form characteristic and sufficient leisure-time walking became more positive when the psychosocial factor towards physical activity was less positive.
+With regard to any leisure-time walking, no significant interactions between urban form characteristics and psychosocial factors or between the hierarchy score and psychosocial factors were found.
+Detailed results from the multilevel regression models that included the interaction terms can be found in Supplemental Digital Content 3.